+Department BUSINES SEDUCATION

+Course Economic Economics

-Course Economics Level Higher
+Level Higher Higher

+Entry Requirements S4 → S5 National 5 Economics A - C pass S5 pupils with no previous qualification in Economics will be required to have at least National 5 in English, Maths and at least one other Social Subject with an A - B pass in each subject

-Entry Requirements S4 → S5 National 5 Economics A - C pass Entry Requirements S5 → S6 National 5 at grade A - C pass in Economics; S6 pupils with no previous experience in Economics will require to have three Highers at grades A - C including English and preferably a Social Subject and a qualification in Mathematics at National 5 grade A-B or equivalent.
+Entry Requirements S5 → S6 National 5 at grade A - C pass in Economics; S6 pupils with no previous experience in Economics will require to have three Highers at grades A - C including English and preferably a Social Subject and a qualification in Mathematics at National 5 grade A-B or equivalent.

-Progression Routes Further study in Advanced Higher Economics or in Higher National programmes.
-This course provides an excellent basis for further study in general areas such as Business, Social Studies, Management or for Professional Qualifications in Law, Accountancy, Engineering etc. -------------------- ---
+Progression RoutesFurther study in Advanced Higher Economics or in Higher National programmes.
+This course provides an excellent basis for further study in general areas such as Economics, Business, Social Studies, Management or for Professional Qualifications in Law, Accountancy, Engineering etc. ---